Medgar and Myrlie Evers Home National Monument

 The Medgar and Myrlie Evers Home National Monument, also known as Medgar Evers House, is a historic house museum at 2332 Margaret Walker Alexander Drive within the Medgar Evers Historic District in Jackson, Mississippi, United States.
-Built in 1956, it was the home of African American civil rights activist Medgar Evers (1925–1963) at the time of his assassination.
+Built in 1956, it was the home of African American civil rights activist Medgar Evers (1925–1963) at the time of his assassination by a white supremacist.
 It was designated a National Historic Landmark in 2017.
-The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, by President Donald Trump, authorized it as a national monument; it was established on December 10, 2020, after the National Park Service (NPS) acquired it from Tougaloo College.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, authorized it as a national monument; it was established on December 10, 2020, after the National Park Service (NPS) acquired it from Tougaloo College.

 Description and history

 The house stands in northern Jackson, in what is called the Elraine Subdivision.
 This area was developed as the first planned middle-class subdivision for African-Americans in Mississippi after World War II.
 The house is on the north side of Margaret Walker Alexander Drive, a few doors east of its junction with Missouri Street.
 It is one of 36 similar single-story ranch-style houses built by Leroy Burnett and Walter J. Thompson.
 It is a single-story wood-frame structure, set on a foundation of brick piers.
 It has a broad shallow-pitch gabled roof, with a built-up covering of gravel.
 The roof has extended eaves with the rafters exposed.
 To the left side, the roof extends across a carport which is accessed via the original concrete driveway; the main entrance is under the carport shelter.
 Part of the facade is faced in brick veneer, while the rest is finished in asbestos siding.
 Interior features include a bullet hole in the wall separating the kitchen and living room.